mbfoss/ezpick.nvim/README.md

   value, so `hidden=false` and `hidden=true` are the same mistake and both leave the switch alone.
 Writing a switch twice is no mistake.

-Errors — a typo'd flag, a missing value, a value outside a flag's set, a word naming no flag — all read the same way:
+Errors (a typo'd flag, a missing value, a value outside a flag's set, a word naming no flag) all read the same way:

 - an underline and a short message under the prompt;
 - the search stops until the flags parse;